Entelligently helps organisations cut their energy bills while improving the comfort and productivity of their staff.

 This is how Entelligently evolved.
 How it works, its benefits and a final call to action!

 Key drivers for change

-Corporate reputation and attracting/retaining talent are other key drivers for change.
+Corporate reputation and attracting or retaining talent are the other key drivers for change.
 Millennials want to work for an organisation that cares both for the people and for the environment.
-Allied with upcoming changes in building regulation and all demanding a more sustainable building.
+Allied with recent changes in building regulation such as the Minimum Energy Efficiency Standard and Breeam are all demanding a more sustainable building.

 Coupled with these drivers are advances in technology at a price point that makes sense.
 It is possible to have lots of data, lots of compute resource and useful outcomes, without costing the earth.

 Supported by Innovate UK’s Energy Game Changer fund, KnowNow Information embarked on a joint project with PCSG, renowned experts in the sustainability of buildings.
 Entelligently was developed during a trial, seeking to optimise energy usage in buildings and minimise power bills.
 It simultaneously maximises the comfort of occupiers and hands them the power to control their environment and wellbeing at work.